-- K. OF C. SCHOLARSHIPS: Six Scholarships, covering tuition for four years, have been generously donated by the Knights of Columbus of Halifax. - ALUMNI SCHOLARSHIP: Awarded annually by the Alumni Association to a student who has matriculated from a Catholic High School in the Archdiocese of Halifax.
-Applications should be forwarded to the Secretary of the Alumni Association, c/o St. Mary's College, Halifax, N. S. - SAINT MARY'S COLLEGE SCHOLARSHIP: Offered annually to a student from Saint Patrick's High School who has obtained the highest average in Matriculation class.
+- have been generously donated by the Knights of Columbus of Halifax. - to a student who has matriculated from a Catholic High School in the Archdiocese of Halifax.
+Applications should be forwarded to the Secretary of the Alumni Association, c/o St. Mary's College, Halifax, N. S. - MARY'S COLLEGE SCHOLARSHIP: Offered annually to a student from Saint Patrick's High School who has obtained the highest average in Matriculation class.